 An Overseas Intermediary may authorize multiple FF Members as its carrying brokers, whilst it shall not authorize a Client to more than one FF Member.

-In the event of amendment of a carrying-brokerage agreement, the FF Member shall file with the Exchange for amendment within five (5) trading days before the amendment becomes effective.
+In the event of amendment of a carrying-brokerage agreement, the FF Member shall file with the Exchange for amendment at least ten (10) trading days before the amendment becomes effective.
+In the event of amendment of names, personnel of filed chief risk control officer or other major issues of the Overseas Intermediary, the FF Member shall file with the Exchange for amendment within five (5) trading days upon notice from the Overseas Intermediary.
 The Exchange shall confirm the filing with the FF Member in writing within ten (10) trading days upon the receipt of the filing request and relevant documents.

 In the event of termination of a carrying-brokerage agreement, the FF Member shall file with the Exchange within five (5) trading days after the termination of such agreement.
 The Exchange shall confirm the filing with the FF Member in writing within ten (10) trading days upon the receipt of the relevant documents.